Who are we?

 How long has the garden existed?

 The “Feed the Hungry” garden was started in the spring of 2009 with 3 plots.
-The garden now has 64 plots with an additional 5 communal beds.
+The garden now has 68 plots.
 While maintaining the church’s plots for local pantries, additional plots were made available to individuals from the local community at a nominal fee.
 They were then responsible for planting, maintaining, and harvesting produce for their own personal use and donations to feed the hungry.
 It is hoped that this will help meet a growing need for gardening space in the suburbs of Metro Atlanta for safe, fresh, home-grown produce and also build a sense of community among those who participate.

 Where are you located?